 According to their press release, Context is “optimistic but reserved in its forecast in the industrial/professional sector in the near term”.
 That is until potential game-changers like HP and Ricoh along with existing industry leaders can truly demonstrate the benefits and manufacturing potentials of industrial 3D printing in plastics.

 As mentioned, the desktop/personal 3D printer market has been an important part of the overall industry’s growth, with a diverse and ever-growing number of companies producing new systems.
 Taiwanese 3D printer manufacturer XYZprinting has remained at the top of the global market in Q1 2016, despite its overall shares dropping to 25%—likely because of the emergence of new companies.
 Also in the top 5 are M3D, Ultimaker, Stratasys, and Flashforge.
+A conveyor belt system facilitates the process and transportation procedures.

 The continued growth within the desktop/personal 3D printer market can be attributed in part to a growing emphasis on education, makers/hobbyists, and young engineers.
 As the technology becomes increasingly integrated into a wide number of industries, including aerospace, medical, architecture, fashion, etc., machines are needed to introduce younger generations to the technology.
 As Connery explains, “Whether it begins with the introduction to the technology by way of a toy as we will see later on this year with Mattel’s ThingMaker, by way of a few hundred dollar Kickstarter printer, or from leading brands like XYZprinting, MakerBot and others, as generations before had to become familiar with PCs, this generation needs to learn 3D printing.”